LucyVers/Mental-health-issues-among-students-in-India/documentation/technical/data_description.md

 - This document will be updated as we analyze the dataset
 - All data transformations and cleaning steps will be documented here

-## Data Import Status (April 1, 2025)
+## Data Import Results (April 1, 2025)
-### Successful Import Verification
+### Implementation Verification
-- Total records imported: 27,901
+- Total records processed: 27,901
-- Data integrity confirmed for all columns
+- Data integrity verified for all columns
-- Data formats preserved as intended:
+- Data formats implemented as specified:
   - familyHistoryMentalIllness: Text format ("Yes"/"No")
   - financialStress: Numeric values maintained
   - depression: Integer values (no NULL values)
   - workStudyHours: Single column with combined hours

-### Next Steps
+### Implementation Progress
-1. Perform initial data analysis
+1. Initial data analysis completed
-2. Create necessary indexes for performance
+2. Database indexes created for performance
-3. Begin statistical analysis as per project requirements
+3. Statistical analysis framework implemented

-## Data Quality Verification
+## Quality Assurance Results
-- All columns imported with correct data types
+- All columns verified with correct data types
-- No unexpected NULL values
+- NULL value checks completed
-- Text fields maintain original formatting
+- Text field formatting verified
-- Numeric fields preserve original values
+- Numeric field validation completed
-- Binary fields (Yes/No) maintain correct format
+- Binary field format verification completed

+## Copyright Notice
+This dataset documentation, including all implementation details and processing methods, is my individual work.
+All rights are reserved.
+The content is protected under copyright law and may not be used, reproduced, or distributed without my explicit permission.

+For permissions or inquiries, please contact:
+Lucy Sonberg
+lucyxrdeveloper@gmail.com